What To Expect At Couples Therapy Retreats

 When Is the Best Time to Attend Couples Therapy Retreats?

 Couples attend couples therapy retreats for various reasons.
-Some couples attend retreats when they are engaged as this young couple did.
-Other couples decide to attend couples therapy retreats when they start to lose the spark in their marriage.
+Some couples attend a retreat when they are engaged as this young couple did, and other couples decide to attend a couples therapy retreat when they start to lose the spark in their marriage.
 Often, one partner or the other decides to sign them up for couples therapy when they are on the brink of divorce, hoping to save their marriage.
 It's also common for couples who already have a good marriage to attend a couples therapy retreat with the goal of making a good thing better.

 The best time to attend a couples therapy retreat is when one or both partners feel that the retreat will improve their relationship.